 Teams running Office 365 have the option to enable single sign-on (SSO) for one click authentication.
 This makes it easy to invite a large group just by sending out the link to dashboard.robinpowered.com.
 This approach is sometimes referred to as "Signing in with Azure AD".

 With Office 365 SSO enabled, your coworkers can select "Sign in with O365" and enter their work email address.
-As long as the domain in their email matches your service account (e.g. both are @youcompany.com) then they will automatically join your company's Robin account.
+As long as the domain in their email matches your service account (e.g. both are @yourcompany.com) then they will automatically join your company's Robin account.
 If you need extra Office 365 domains whitelisted for your account, send us a message.

 How to enable SSO

-- To modify the Single Sign-on setting, toggle the button to "Enabled" (default) or "Disabled".
+- To modify the Single Sign-on setting, toggle the button to Enabled (default) or Disabled.
 When Single Sign-On is enabled, anyone with an email address that matches the address of your service account will automatically join your team when they log in.

 - Understanding Office 365 identity and Azure Active Directory via Microsoft Support

 - Authentication Scenarios for Azure AD via Microsoft Support